CassieGeraldine/ntwanaAfrika/CAREER_IMAGE_GENERATOR.md

 ## Overview

 The "Try It" feature allows users to upload their photo and generate AI-powered visualizations of themselves in different career fields.
-This feature is integrated into the Dreamland page of the eduFeed application.
+This feature is integrated into the Dreamland page of the ntwanaAfrika application.

 ## How It Works